samplam/Academic-Program_15/README.md

 My fifteenth evaluated program for an academic course.

 ## Overview
 This program was coded to answer a specific question for an evaluation in an academic course.
 These C++ and Python programs open a file and asks the user to enter one or more letters.
 These entered letters will be converted to uppercase in all the text contained in the file.
 A new file containing the modifications will be created.
-The goal was to compare the performance between C++ and Python.
+The goal was to do a comparison between C++ and Python.

 ## Features
 - C++ and Python coding with loops and logic